mcbeth111/falka/navigator.md

 </output_format>

 <task>
 You have below a conversation between user and an assistant.
 Your task is to determine and classify the subject or request of the LAST user's entry in the conversation.
+Stricttly follow output format.
 </task>